afterjs/Video-Game-Sales-API/README.md

     npm run migradown

 ### Download dataset using Kaggle and import CSV to database

 To download a new dataset using Kaggle, you just need to run the next command in data folder `npm run runMigrations datasetName fileName`.
+Example:

-- Example `npm run runMigrations gregorut/videogamesales dataset.csv`
+    npm run runMigrations gregorut/videogamesales dataset.csv

 ### Read csv without use kaggle